Bible Curriculum That Makes Sense of Today’s World

-For over 55 years, Summit has provided worldview and Bible curriculum for Christian schools.
+For over five decades, Summit has provided worldview and Bible curriculum for Christian schools.
 Summit believes it is critically important to teach the rising generation of students to understand the times with God’s Word as their guide.
 Biblical worldview curriculum trains students with a foundation of wisdom and knowledge for today’s unique challenges.

 As a leading Christian school curriculum publisher, Summit is proud to unveil new revisions to our popular worldview curriculum.
 We also provide professional development materials for teachers and administrators in worldview and mentoring fields.